tanay1337/ACG/README.md

 ACG
 ===

-ACG (Angular Card Generator), is an application based on HTML, CSS and AngularJS which can dynamically create visiting cards for you!
+ACG (Angular Card Generator), is an application based on HTML, CSS and AngularJS which can dynamically create business cards for you!